 It’s a movement to re-focus on the core values of the Christmas season and engage in social action with the children and youth of the Fellowship by reducing the materialism of the holiday season.

-Add up your typical Christmas season expenses:
+Add up your typical holiday season expenses:

-Divide the total in half
+Divide the total in half.

 Fund your holiday celebration on 50% and donate the other 50% to the Greater Good.